charleshansen/mock-promises/README.md

 ### getOriginalPromise
 Returns the unmocked version of PromiseClass mocked by `getMockPromise`; needed for unmocking native promises

+###tick(count)
+Executes all fulfillmentHandlers for each resolved promise.
+Executes all rejection handlers for each rejected promise.
+If passed a count, `tick` will repeat this procedure that many times.
+This is useful for deeply chained `then`s.

 ###executeForPromise(mockedPromise)
 Executes all fulfillmentHandlers if the mocked promise is resolved.
 Executes all rejectionHandlers if the mocked promise is rejected.
 Will not execute handlers that have already been executed.